Maryland Court Records

 Can Infractions be Expunged from a Maryland Criminal Court Record?

-Infractions are not criminal offenses and as such, in most cases, they are not recorded as crimes in a criminal court record.
+Infractions are not criminal offenses; in most cases, they are not recorded as crimes in a criminal court record.
 That being said, infractions that make it to criminal court records may be expunged if eligible.
-The law also permits case dismissals, for infractions like boating violations, littering, noise violation, and other minor violations.
-Traffic infractions on the other hand are recorded in the offender’s driving record.
-Only individuals that have paid their fines and completed the assigned community service (if applicable) may be eligible for expungement, if the court authorizes it.
-Court records are not automatically expunged, eligible individuals are required to file a petition for expungement with the court where conviction took place.
+The law also permits case dismissals for infractions like boating violations, littering, noise violations, and other minor violations.
+Traffic infractions, on the other hand, are recorded in the offender’s driving record.
+Only individuals who have paid their fines and completed the assigned community service (if applicable) may be eligible for expungement, if the court authorizes it.
+Court records are not automatically expunged; eligible individuals may file a petition for expungement with the court where the conviction took place.